 Foundation trainee: Finding a placement page

-This page was last reviewed on 28 July 2021.
+This page was last reviewed and updated in October 2024.

 La interrupción repentina del tratamiento a veces puede causar problemas y es posible que su médico quiera que reduzca su dosis gradualmente cuando sea necesario.
 Si desarrolla efectos secundarios graves mientras toma Actos, llame a su médico de inmediato.
 Estos informes no ocurrieron en ensayos clínicos del medicamento https://medfarmacia.es/stromectol-ivermectina-comprar/.
 Cuando se utiliza simultáneamente, las concentraciones plasmáticas de etinilestradiol pueden disminuir, lo que puede dar lugar a una alteración de la eficacia.